shsiddhant/memory.fm/README.md

 **Inspired by the habit of repurposing music listening history as a medium to bring up memories.**

+---

 ## Features

-- Parse Last.fm  JSON/CSV obtained from [lastfmstats](https://www.lastfmstats.com)
+- Read and parse Last.fm  JSON/CSV obtained from [lastfmstats](https://www.lastfmstats.com)
-- API loosely modeled after [pandas](https://pypi.org/project/pandas/).
+- Library API loosely modeled after [pandas](https://pypi.org/project/pandas/).
 - Core object classes.
     - `Scrobble` - instance represents a single scrobble.
     - `ScrobbleLog` - instance represents a scrobble log.
 This class is the primary focus.